bitizen248/coolblue-assignment/pathfinder/README.md

 - `PATHFINDER_RABBIT_LISTENER_DEFAULT_RESPONSE_QUEUE` - queue for default response, the default value is `cb.RoutingProblems.Solutions`
 - `PATHFINDER_RABBIT_LISTENER_PROBLEMS_QUEUE` - queue for problems, the default value is `cb.RoutingProblems.Problems`

+#### .env
+Service supports .env file.
+To use it, create `.env` file in the root of the project and put all environment variables there.
+For quick local setup, you can use `.env.local` file.

 ### Run service

 To run the service: